 And pensive monitor of fleeting years!

 It’s also a great regret that I can’t phone Margaret and tell her about the uses we’re making of the unnamed willow which we now grow extensively here.
-Margaret had many clumps of a variety of coloured stemmed Salix and Cornus which she kept pollarded around her mill at Cellan, and every year she took armfuls of cuttings into the local garden centre for them to sell.
+Margaret had many clumps of a variety of coloured stemmed Salix and Cornus, which she kept pollarded around her mill at Cellan, and every year she took armfuls of cuttings into the local garden centre for them to sell.
 I think that this is a form of osier willow, Salix viminalis, and hence potentially of value for basket making.
-We’d always noticed how if left uncut, it produces fabulous long, arching yellow catkins in mid spring, (shown below after all the pollen has been stripped away by bees)… However it’s only since my recent interest in honey bees, that I’ve realised it’s an extremely useful plant to grow to extend the willow pollen season beyond the masses of Salix caprea (Goat willows), which seem to kick off the spring bee pollen fest.
+We’d always noticed how if left uncut, it produces fabulous long, arching, yellow catkins in mid spring, (shown below after all the pollen has been stripped away by bees).
+However, it’s only since my recent interest in honeybees developed more seriously, that I’ve realised it’s an extremely useful plant to grow to extend the willow pollen season beyond the masses of Goat willows, Salix caprea, which seem to kick off the spring bee pollen fest.
 And not just for bumblebees, but honeybees as well.

 The critical decision about how one decides to try to “keep” bees can only really be made after one starts to develop an idea of the pros and cons of each approach, and this has huge implications for a novice beekeeper, because it will determine what equipment, and in particular which hive and frame designs, one decides to use.
 And most aren’t easily compatible.